ikostan/SkyLockAssault/README.md

 - Future: Multiplayer elements, AI enemies, mobile export (post-launch based on community input).

-## License

-This project is **source-available** under the [PolyForm Noncommercial License 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0).

-- Free for personal, educational, research, hobby, and non-profit use.
-- Modification and redistribution are allowed **only** for non-commercial purposes.
-- **Commercial use is prohibited** without a separate commercial license from the copyright holder.

-For commercial licensing inquiries, contact via GitHub issues or X @EgorKostan.

-See the [LICENSE](LICENSE) file for the full terms.

 ## Player Feedback

 We value your input to improve Sky Lock Assault!
 Share your thoughts via: